 | 19 November, 2013 21:09

 I'm working on a new painting, another twilight sky - sort of geometric clouds with city lights below.
 I haven't yet decided what the foreground will be but it will be silhouetted.
-The sky is finished and I have begun the lights, zillions of tiny, yellow dots.
+The sky is finished and I have begun the lights, zillions of tiny, white dots.

 I got into a bit of a debate with a friend today.
 We have very different views and opinions politically.
 With my dyslexia I have trouble getting my thoughts out of my head.
 I see the big picture, the entirety of the topic but can't separate the issues into smaller bits, individual points and counter points.
 Feeling the responsibility of defending my views makes me feel a little nervous and that makes the dyslexia worse.
 I get quietly frustrated, I misspeak and I remember events out of sequence.
 I'm a poor debater, all around.
 Anyway, if politics comes up again I may have to invoke the rules of polite conversation - Never discuss sex, politics or religion.